Alibaba2023/oop-school/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Decoding_Morse_Code <a name="about-project"></a>
+# 📖 OOP School <a name="about-project"></a>

-The purpose of this app is save the data about school students and teachers
+The purpose of this app is to save data about school students and teachers

 ## 🛠 Built With <a name="built-with"></a>

-The project is built manage school.
+The project is built to manage a school.

 ### Tech Stack <a name="tech-stack"></a>